Taboola: Taboola Header Bidding

+Taboola News is a mobile content recommendation service operated by Taboola that delivers personalised editorial content from publisher partners and ad content on smartphones and other devices.

+Partnerships

+In July 2024, Taboola’s technology was integrated with Apple News, allowing content recommendations to appear within the Apple News application on iOS devices.

+In March 2025, the company also collaborated with Microsoft, including its MSN and Outlook Mail services, to deliver recommendations across those platforms.

+In 2025, Taboola signed agreements with Samsung, where its technology powers content recommendations within the Samsung News application.
+Partnerships also include LG Ad Solutions for connected TV advertising inventory and Xiaomi for content placement across its international internet business.

+In 2025, Taboola partnered with the messaging platform Line to provide content recommendations and advertising within its services.
+The company also worked with media brands such as Paramount to integrate its content recommendation technology.

 Reception

 The online thumbnail grid ads promoted by Taboola and other similar companies like Outbrain have been referred to also as chumbox ads.

 Taboola is infamous for being one of the most common chum box/clickbait ad providers seen on news websites like CNN.

 According to Fortune in 2014, "Popular content isn't always good content.", with Fortune stating that while companies that partnered with Taboola and Outbrain for advertising generally earned significant income from the partnership, the ads recommended by these services "often represent the worst of the Web".
 Advertiser-sponsored content displayed through the platform might include articles such as "The World's Cutest Cat Pictures All On One Site" or "Jeff Bridges' Magnificent Home Is Beyond Stunning".
 In May 2013, Taboola founder Adam Singolda said the ads help support a sustainable business model for journalism and the company vets ads before they are displayed.
 The company has faced criticism for its promoted content alongside the rest of the native advertising industry, including concerns about the promotion of clickbait articles.
 According to comments made to the BBC, Singolda has said "The problem is that for everyone who hates one piece of content, many others love it, and click on it... if no one clicked on it, or tweeted about it, then we would remove it."

 In May 2014, the Better Business Bureau's (BBB) National Advertising Division (NAD) requested that Taboola make it clearer that its recommended links are sponsored by advertisers following a complaint by a rival company, Congoo.
 The NAD said it recommended the changes, citing the Federal Trade Commission (FTC), due to concerns that Taboola's "sponsored content" disclosures "were not sufficiently clear and conspicuous, or easy to notice, read, and understand."